 - Create an empty MyRocks instance with MyRocks tables for our main MySQL database schema.

-- Stop one of the InnoDB slave instances, do a logical dump from it, and pipe the output into the MyRocks instance.
+- Stop one of the InnoDB secondary instances, do a logical dump from it, and pipe the output into the MyRocks instance.

-- Start both InnoDB and MyRocks replication slaves.
+- Start both InnoDB and MyRocks replication secondaries.

 The migration uses a logical dump from InnoDB followed by a load into MyRocks.
 Concurrent with that is a continuous data integrity verification.